Home / Patient Resources / FAQs

 A: Anyone can have cosmetic dental work done if their mouth is in a good state of oral health.
-A comprehensive examination will tell Dr. Gorman what steps need to be taken to prepare your mouth for dental work.
+A comprehensive examination will tell our experienced cosmetic dentist, Dr. Martin Gorman, what steps need to be taken to prepare your mouth for dental work.
 Concerns may include gum problems, decay, or jaw alignment abnormalities.
 Once these problems are corrected, Dr. Gorman can create your new smile and feel confident that with proper care, it will last a lifetime.

 Q: How long does it take to achieve a gorgeous smile?

 A: Treatment time will depend upon the procedures you want.
 For instance, Zoom!
 Whitening takes about an hour in our office.
 Placing veneers normally requires two appointments.
 Complex restorative work may be done in phases, over weeks or months.
 We will let you know the time frame, financial information, and clinical procedure associated with your treatment plan so that you can make a truly informed decision about your dental care.

 Q: Wouldn’t whitening be sufficient to give me the attractive look I desire?